 New Licensed Practical Nurses at the M.R.H. are Miss Ann Fleming, Miss Judith McCulloch, Miss Mildred Little, Miss Donna Irwin and Miss Tina Goertzen.
 Mrs. Marjorie Rerie, L.P.N., has joined the staff of the C.T.C.
-Miss Margaret-Ann Donaldson, a recent graduate of the London (England) School of Occupational Therapists, is our most recent addition to the M.R.H.
-Occupational Therapy Department.
-Also working for the department on a part-time basis is Mrs. Barbara Moss, who attended the University of Wisconsin School of Occupational Therapy.

 Other new faces belong to Miss Rosemary Craig, secretary to the chief of medical services, and Miss Diane Picard, secretary to the M.R.H.
 Nursing Department.

 NEWLY APPOINTED HEAD NURSE on the sixth floor of the Manitoba Rehabilitation Hospital is Miss Vide Appleby.
-Miss Appleby who has been assistant head nurs on R-6 for the past two years and was formerly director of nursing services at our Clearwater Lake Hospital, The Pas, succeeds Mrs. Negri Leicester who resigned her post after two years of very capable work.
+Miss Appleby who has been assistant head nurs, on R-6 for the past two years and was formerly director of nursing services at our Clearwater Lake Hospital, The Pas, succeeds Mrs. Negri Leicester who resigned her post after two years of very capable work.